 Key audit matter

-Expected credit losses for finance lease
+Expected credit losses allowance for finance lease receivables

-receivables

-The Company has total expected credit losses provision for finance lease receivables amounting to TL 501,204 thousand with respect to total finance lease receivables amounting to TL 12,775,671 thousand which represent a significant portion of the Company's total assets as at 31 December 2018.
-Explanations and notes related to expected credit losses for finance lease receivables are presented in Notes 2, 3, 4 and 7 in the accompanying financial statements for the year ended 31 December 2018.
+The Company has an allowance for expected credit losses for finance lease receivables amounting to TL 531,901 thousand with respect to gross finance lease receivables amounting to TL 10,490,984 thousand which represent a significant portion of the Company's total assets in its financial statements as at 31 December 2019.
+Explanations and notes related to expected credit losses for finance lease receivables are presented in Notes 2, 3, 4 and 7 in the accompanying financial statements as at 31 December 2019.